mhmzdev/figma-flutter-mcp/README.md

 "Export this as an SVG asset from Figma: <figma_link>
 ```
 #### ⚠️ Why SVG assets don’t work with screen generation
-clarify that vectors include icons and pen-tool shapes, so bulk exports may grab unintended nodes; recommend exporting SVGs separately.
+In Figma vectors include icons and pen-tool shapes, so bulk exports may grab unintended nodes; recommend exporting SVGs separately.
 This process still saves you a lot of time by exporting them in your `assets/svg/` directory and updating your `pubspec.yaml`.

-## 🧰 MCP Tools
-Assets related:
-- `export_flutter_assets`: Individual tool for image assets used with Screen generation
-- `export_svg_flutter_assets`: Individual tool for SVG assets export

-Widget related:
-- `analyze_figma_component`: For type=COMPONENT in figma or FRAME prompted by user
-- `list_component_variants`: For type=COMPONENT_SET in figma (Widget variants)
-- `inspect_component_structure`: For nested COMPONENTS or FRAMES

-Full screen related:
-- `analyze_full_screen`: type=FRAME for full screen and assets export (image only)
-- `inspect_screen_structure`: For layouts and other information for building screen

 ## ⚠️ Disclaimers